FHantke/brave-browser-wiki/Roadmap.md

 - [x] eTLD+1 matching for about:adblock
 - [x] Working ads model, Rust-based blinded tokens for privacy-safe confirmation of ad views and interaction, and ability to give BAT monthly to users who see ads
 - [x] Settings/Bookmarks/History/Downloads facelift (petemill, in progress; partially merged)
-- [ ] Add options for allowing FB login / embeds and Twitter embeds
 - [ ] Upgrade to Chromium 74 (Max, in progress)